 - The President’s Executive Order (EO) – In early 2021, EO 14028 charged multiple agencies with enhancing cybersecurity through various initiatives related to the security and integrity of the software supply chain.

 - Federal Deposit Insurance Corporation (FDIC), the Board of Governors of the FRB, and OCC – In August 2021, the regulators jointly developed additional guidance on a risk management framework to help banking organizations manage third-party relationships.
-This promoted compliance with all applicable laws and regulations, clarifying “critical” relationships, Nth parties, and incident management procedures.
+In June 2023, interagency guidance reinforced various third-party risk management activities and oversight.
+The guidance also clarified other areas, including the use of subcontractors (fourth parties), incident management procedures, contracting better practices, and what constitutes “critical” relationships.
+Lastly, the guidance reiterated a 36-hour incident notification requirement (12 CFR part 53).

 - New York Department of Financial Services – On Nov.
 9, 2022, the proposed second amendment to 23 NYCRR Part 500 (DFS Cybersecurity Regulation) was published in the New York State Register.